wz30/socket-fuzzing/README.md

 - [ ] find more bugs in other libraries such as MTCP
 - [ ] Build the framework that is easier to use with any third party library. (least priority)

+### Mini fuzzer
+- simple fuzzer
+- cross check with other library

 ### How to run fuzzer
 - clang -g -fsanitize=address,fuzzer client-fuzzer.c
 - clang++ -g -fsanitize=address,fuzzer client-fuzzer.c